-- Physical inactivity is the fourth leading risk factor for death worldwide.
+- Insufficient physical activity is 1 of the 10 leading risk factors for death worldwide.

 - Physical activity has significant health benefits and contributes to prevent NCDs.

-- WHO Member States have agreed to reduce physical inactivity by 10% by 2025.
+- WHO Member States have agreed to reduce insufficient physical activity by 10% by 2025.

 What is physical activity?